AdrianMrn/landoretti-art-backend/README.md

     - X Set old filter options (frontend)
     - X Write query builder for filters in AuctionController

-- 'style' field in auctions table should be styleId and point to the styles table.

-- Auction end (mail to everyone who bid & set status to expired or sold)
+- X Auction end (mail to everyone who bid & set status to expired or sold)

 - Auction sale
     - Thank you page
     - Mail to everyone who bid & set status to sold

 - Deploy to C9

+- cronjob for schedule

+- Deploy doc